lekevicius/lekevicius/README.md

 Previously I co-founded [Lemon Labs](http://lemonlabs.co) app design and development agency, worked as head of product design at [Treatwell](https://www.treatwell.co.uk) and created [Infinite Loop game](https://loopgame.co).
 Now, building new things and seeing where it leads me.

-Now 29 years old, living in Vilnius, Lithuania.
+Now 30 years old, living in Vilnius, Lithuania.
 I have been designing and developing for close to 15 years, and hold a BA degree in Graphic Design from Vilnius Academy of Arts.

 Currently I am independently designing and building new apps, trying to create something both useful and delightful.

 <!--
-**lekevicius/lekevicius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: